The Warlock in Spite of Himself: Plot

-The novel centers around Rod Gallowglass, a SCENT agent, who stumbles across the planet Gramarye.
+The novel centers around Rod Gallowglass, a SCENT agent (Society for the Conversion of Extraterrestrial Nascent Totalitarianisms), who stumbles across the planet Gramarye.
 Immediately upon landing he is thrust into a world of medieval people, witches and warlocks, and all manner of mythical creatures.
-Rod is aided by his faithful companion Fess, an epileptic robot.
-While gathering intelligence, Rod discovers the planet is in political turmoil, due to futurian influence on behalf of the PEST and VETO organizations who plan to corrupt the planet away from democracy, which Rod plans to bring to the planet, due to the planet's importance to the future of the DDT.
+Rod is aided by his faithful companion FCC (Faithful Cybernetic Companion, pronounced "Fess"), a slightly glitchy AI disguised as a horse.
+While gathering intelligence, Rod discovers the planet is in political turmoil, due to futurian influence on behalf of the Proletarian Eclectic State of Terra (PEST) and VETO organizations who plan to corrupt the planet away from democracy, which Rod plans to bring to the planet, due to the planet's importance to the future of the Decentralized Democratic Tribunal (DDT).
 The three main factions are the Monarchy led by Queen Catherine, the beggars led by Tuan Loguire, and the Noble Lords eventually led by Anselm Loguire.

 Unfortunately for Rod when going to an inn for the night he is attacked by Big Tom.
 Rod defeats him, almost too easily, and Big Tom becomes a squire for Rod.
 Shortly thereafter the "wee people", who saw him land, declare him a warlock and put him to a test to determine if he is good or evil by forcing him to fight a werewolf.
 Upon defeating it, with garlic sausage, he is returned to the inn he was staying at.
 The next day Rod and Tom head to Catherine's castle to get themselves positions as soldiers.
 To do this however Rod is caught up in a fight with Brom O'Berin, a dwarf who is advisor to the Queen.
 Though defeated, Rod is permitted to join the Queen under the promise to solve the mystery of the Banshee which is continuously spotted upon the castle battlements.
 Rod discovers it is a hologram machine set upon the castle roof; he quickly disables it and is sent out for his next mission.